-Between fast talking lecturers and general boredom, not every lesson is noted down.
-Enter Soundnote, an app that keeps track of audio and text at the same time.
+Soundnote is an app that keeps track of audio and text at the same time.
 Type or hand-write your notes during a lecture and if there is anything you miss or want to revise, simply tap your note on the screen to jump to the corresponding audio.
-It’s also easily shareable should you need to gain favour with your study group, and one hour of audio is just 25MB.
-If you already have note-taking locked down, Notability gives you cloud access to your notes, sketches, PDFs, and recorded lectures.
-It’s a really effective feedback program for group assignments and direct student-teacher contact (scoring a nod as the Apple Editor’s Choice in note-taking and productivity).
+It’s also easily shareable, so you can share your own notes with your study group.

-For anyone with one of those tutors who writes at an impossible speed before wiping it all off the board immediately, Captureboard allows you take a photo of a whiteboard whilst automatically correcting the perspective for a clear view for later use.
+For anyone with one of those tutors who writes at an impossible speed before wiping it all off the board immediately, Captureboard is a helpful study app that allows you to take a photo of a whiteboard whilst automatically correcting the perspective for a clear view for later use.

 Every semester, without fail, your individual subjects will join forces and plot their essay and exam deadlines right next to each other.
 Relax!
 Your phone is here to help.

-Start with Any.Do, the ultimate to-do list using text or your voice to create new tasks, prioritise events, and sync across your devices.
-Think of it like re-learning to use your diary: a tiny bit of effort now, payoff later.
+Start with Any.Do, the ultimate to-do list that allows you to use text or your voice to create new tasks, prioritise events, and sync across your devices.
+By getting organized well in advance, you can make sure you plan ahead and stay on top of your deadlines.

 Being a student isn’t all study and exams; of course, there are the eating, drinking, and entertainment choices you have to make between classes.
 Naturally, there’s an app to help you every step of the way.

-Everyone’s pulled an all-nighter, whether it was an emergency cram, or you “accidentally” ended up bingeing on Breaking Bad.
+Everyone’s pulled an all-nighter, whether it was an emergency cram, or you got carried away watching the latest binge-worthy TV show.
 Sleep Cycle can help get your sleep patterns back on track.
 Monitoring your body movements and sleeping time to wake you up at the lightest stage of your sleep cycle, the app works to get you back into a regular rhythm and sleep more effectively.
-At worst you will feel a little less exhausted after the exam period streak of all-nighters, at best you wake up fresh and keen for that 10:00AM lecture.
-We can dream, right?